netxms/netxms-doc/admin/advanced.rst

 It is possible to force creation of crash dump.
 To do that you'll need access to server debug console.
-You can access it using ``nxadm`` tool or via :menuselection:`Tools --> Server Console` menu in management console.
+You can access it using ``nxadm`` tool or via :menuselection:`Tools --> Server Console` menu in management client.
 Once in server debug console, you can run command ``dump`` or ``raise access``.
 First command works only on Windows and will produce process dump without stopping it.
 Second command will cause access violation exception which will lead to